Deco&Design

 Antique furniture

 This is no longer old furniture but furniture that reproduces the old look of a piece of furniture.
-They are different techniques that make furniture made one morning look like it was made 100 years ago until the next morning.
+They are different techniques that make furniture made one morning one day, by the morning of the next day, look like it was made 100 years ago.

-To "age" furniture the wood is knocked, stabbed, scratched, brushed or hit with a chain or bag of nuts and bolts.
-Lacquer or paint applied layer upon layer is sanded on the edges sometimes down to the wood.
-The following are applied ageing skids different colours or substances that make the paint crack like the old one.
+To 'age' furniture the wood is knocked, poked, gouged, scratched, brushed or hit with a chain or bag of nuts and bolts.
+The varnish or paint applied layer upon layer is sanded on the edges, sometimes down to the wood.
+The following are applied ageing skids different colors or substances that cause the paint to crack like old paint.

-There are many who choose such furniture benefiting from both the look of old furniture and the pleasant feeling of new furniture.
+Many people choose this type of furniture to benefit from both the look of old furniture and the feel of new furniture.

 old furniture